david-salac/NetCDF4-variable-streamer/README.md

 # Slices and concrete indices:
 variable[:, :, 34, :] = new_value_to_be_written  # <- for writing
 value_inside = variable[:, :, 34, :]  # <- for reading

+# Alternative method for reading value is using .sel method:
+#   - First option expect arguments ordered by the value of 'axes_order'
+value_inside = variable.sel(1, 2, 3, 4)
+#   - Another approach is bit more universal, keys are names of dimensions
+value_inside = variable.sel(d1=1, d2=2, d3=3, d4=4)
 ```
 This overloaded operator for accessing the values does always return either
 `numpy.ndarray` object or the `float` value (never masked array).